 testing palladium products before the upcoming holiday season.
 The

-Palladium Alliance International, www.luxurypalladium.com
+Palladium Alliance International, www.luxurypalladium.com, has also

 been formed to promote the use of palladium in jewelry, similar to